CIS565-Fall-2014/Project3-Pathtracer/README.md

 ##Interactive camera
 Interactive Camera is implemented to provide flexible in rendering angles, including pan, tilt, zoom, everything.
 Play with camera like a camera man! :) Rendering will start fresh every time camera is changed.
+This allows interactive adjustment to camera angle, and make interesting shots possible.

 "STEP_SIZE" specifies the step size of camera movements, and can be changed in "main.h".
+The keyboard interaction during run-time is as specified below.
+In the future, I will include real-time modification of camera focal length and aperture as well, so that I can produce a good and realistic depth of field effect.

 * W - move up
 * Q - move down